 Electric/Shared Mobility: Can they coexist with pedestrians and vehicles?

-Electric kick scooters (e-scooters) and electric bikes (e-bikes) are showing up in cities as another trend in the world of on-demand mobility.
-Companies like Lime, JUMP Bikes, Spin, and Bird allow users to rent an e-scooter or e-bike to travel around a city using a mobile application.
-In comparison to traditional bikeshare systems where users rent and return bikes at docking stations, these companies, along with several others, have developed dockless systems and provide e-bike and e-scooter access throughout a city.
+Electric kick scooters (e-scooters) and electric bikes (e-bikes) are showing up in cities as another trend of on-demand mobility.
+In comparison to traditional bikeshare systems, where users rent and return bikes at docking stations, companies like Lime, JUMP Bikes, Spin, Bird, and others developed mobile applications for users to rent e-scooters or e-bikes with dockless systems providing unlimited access throughout a city.

 In the United States, shared e-bikes and e-scooters providers have expanded rapidly since the first launch of e-bike service in 2017 and e-scooter service in 2018.
 E-scooters and e-bikes are powered by an electric motor to propel riders along streets and up hills.
 E-bikes can travel up to 20 mph and e-scooters have a top speed of 15 mph.
 Compared to traditional bikeshare, dockless e-bikes and e-scooters have experienced two to four times greater daily use per unit.
 The evolution of lithium-ion battery technology and cellphone-based GPS technology combined with an infusion of venture capital has helped make shared e-bikes and e-scooters affordable to the public.